 - No type of anti-texting law reduced fatality rates for individuals above age 21.

 - “Secondary” texting bans, like the laws in Ohio, had no effect on fatality rates for any age group.

-- Other factors associated with reduced motor vehicle fatality rates included speed limits not exceeding seventy miles per hour, driver’s license revocation laws, graduated driver’s license laws, higher gasoline prices and higher state unemployment rates.
+- Other factors associated with reduced motor vehicle fatality rates included speed limits not exceeding seventy miles per hour, driver’s license revocation laws, graduated driver’s license laws, higher gasoline prices, and higher state unemployment rates.

-The public health researchers’ main finding was that texting while driving laws which received “primary” enforcement were resulting in fatality reductions among younger drivers and non-drivers.
+The public health researchers’ main finding was that texting while driving laws that received “primary” enforcement were resulting in fatality reductions among younger drivers and non-drivers.
 However, the percentage declines for this time period were 11% or less.

 Efforts to address distracted driving haven’t solved the problem.

 At the state level, New York became the first state to institute a ban on using hand-held cell phones while driving.
 In 2007, Washington became the first state to enact a ban on texting while driving for all drivers.
 Five years later, Maine and New Jersey became the first states to restrict the use of cell phones by teen drivers.